remarkjs/remark-gemoji/test/fixtures/around.output.md

 Before a semicolon 👏;

-Before a less than 👏&lt;
+Before a less than 👏<

 Before an equals to 👏=